-Methods of Evaluation: The methods of evaluation define the ways that students will demonstrate that they have met the student learning outcomes.
+Methods of Evaluation: The methods of evaluation define how students will demonstrate that they have met the student learning outcomes.
 These methods should align with the objectives and methods of instruction stated above and include an element of critical thinking.
+Courses should include authentic assessments that capture a more contextualized understanding of content and provide students a variety of methods to demonstrate their learning.
 The particular assessments used by each instructor are to be consistent with, but not limited by, the types and examples listed in the course outline.
 For more specific details and examples, please see the ASCCC's recommendations.

 Assignments: Under each of the categories of assignments (Reading, Writing, and/or Other), describe at least two types or examples.
-Assignments should be detailed enough to provide a clear understanding of the rigor of student work that is expected in the course.
+Descriptions should be detailed enough to provide a clear understanding of the rigor of student work that is expected in the course and ideally include examples of both formative and summative assignments.
 The assignments used by each instructor are to be consistent with, but not limited by, the examples listed in the course outline.
 When writing is part of a sample assignment, indicate expectations for the writing and the length of the assignment.
 Examples of assignments might also include any supplemental reading beyond the required textbooks (especially if this is a requirement for UC transferability for the subject area).
 For further details, please see the ASCCC's guidelines.